iii

 - yes: 2025. has pushbutton.

-- Download the most recent firmware for your specific device (Note that grids from 2022 have a different LED driver and hence require a different firmware.
-Identify the PCB revision by checking the date on the corner).
+Note: grids from 2022 have a different LED driver and hence require a different firmware.
+Identify the PCB revision by checking the date on the corner.

 - Remove the bottom screws.